kennknowles/go-yid/README.md

    their own.

-So, you can see the timings I took (on a modern-ish MacBook Pro with an SSD) in timings.csv
+So, you can see the timings I took (on a modern-ish MacBook Pro with an SSD) in timings.csv and a badly-labeled graphic of them in timings.png (Y-Axis is seconds, X-Axis is O(length of input))

 Further reading